mjmaher987/Accounting-Book/README.md

 ### Database

 ## TODO
-  - [ ] Tutorials for Telegram Bot
+  - [x] Tutorials for Telegram Bot
-  - [ ] Implementation of Backend Code (Logic) using Python
+  - [x] Implementation of Backend Code (Logic) using Python
-  - [ ] Tutorials for Linking database to backend code and bot
+  - [x] Tutorials for Linking database to backend code and bot

-## Challenges
-* I could'nt find a proper "Telegram Bot from Scratch" that works on my own PC.
-Some of them are old or has problems while running on my own system.